Merced River: Geology

-When the North American Plate on its slow journey westwards encountered the Pacific Plate approximately 250 million years ago during the Paleozoic, the latter began to subduct under the North American continent.
-Intense pressure underground caused some of the Pacific Plate to melt, and the resulting upwelling magma pushed up and hardened into the granite batholith that makes up much of the Sierra Nevada.
-Extensive layers of marine sedimentary rock that originally made up the ancient Pacific seabed were also pushed up by the rising granite, and the ancestral Merced River formed on this layer of rock.
-Over millions of years, the Merced cut a deep canyon through the softer sedimentary rock, eventually hitting the hard granite beneath.
-The encounter with this resilient rock layer caused the Merced River to mostly stop its downcutting, although tributary streams continued to widen the ancient canyon.
+When the North American Plate on its westward journey encountered the Pacific Plate approximately 250 million years ago during the Paleozoic, the latter began to subduct under the North American continent.
+Intense subsurface pressure caused portions of the Pacific Plate to melt, and the resulting upwelling magma pushed up and hardened into the granite batholith that makes up much of the Sierra Nevada.
+Extensive layers of marine sedimentary rock that originally constituted the ancient Pacific seabed were also pushed up by the rising granite, and the ancestral Merced River formed on this rock layer.
+Over millions of years, the Merced cut a deep canyon through the softer sedimentary rock, eventually reaching the hard granite beneath.
+Encountering this resistant layer slowed the river's downcutting, although tributary streams continued to widen the ancient canyon.

-Over about 80 million years, erosion caused the transportation of massive amounts of alluvial sediment to the floor of the Central Valley, where it was trapped between the California Coast Range on the west and the Sierra Nevada on the east, forming an incredibly flat and fertile land surface.
-The present-day form of the upper Merced River watershed, however, was formed by glaciers, and the lower watershed was indirectly but significantly affected.
+Over about 80 million years, erosion transported massive amounts of alluvial sediment to the floor of the Central Valley, where it was trapped between the Coast Ranges on the west and the Sierra Nevada on the east, forming a flat and fertile land surface.
+The present-day form of the upper Merced River watershed was shaped by glaciers, and the lower watershed was indirectly but significantly affected.